DIY marble coffee table using a slab of Carrera marble and midcentury modern hairpin table legs.

 Me: (already halfway across the room, racing to the garage)

-My friends give me koozies (that came from a bank or an insurance agent).
+Haha, my friends give me koozies (that came from a bank or an insurance agent).
 If I’m lucky, maybe a donut.
-I digress…

 After calling dibs on the marble, I called around town to see who would clean it up.
 It had some rust stains and appeared to have stains from a harsh cleaner.
 The edges are a little rough; the place I took it to thought that it was in used a courthouse a long time ago.
 They did what they could to help polish it up, but it’s still far from perfect.
 It works for me.
 And bonus is that they didn’t charge me to clean it up since they felt they didn’t do much to improve it.

 This post contains some affiliate links.
 Click here to read my full disclosure policy.